toradex/toradex-torizon-manifest/README.md

-Linux microPlatform Manifest
+TordyOS Manifest
 ============================

-Open Source Foundries Linux microPlatform manifest.
+Toradex TordyOS manifest, based on Linux microPlatform from foundries.io.

-This directory contains a Repo manifest and setup scripts for the Linux microPlatform build system.
-If you want to modify, extend or port Linux microPlatform to a new hardware platform, this is the manifest repository to use.
+This directory contains a Repo manifest and setup scripts for the TordyOS build system.
+If you want to modify, extend or port TordyOS to a new hardware platform, this is the manifest repository to use.

 The build system uses various components from the Yocto